QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 |-------|----------|
 | Array | False    |

-An array of [ProvidesObject](#provides-objectss describing other mods/APIs that this package provides.
+An array of [ProvidesObject](#provides-objects)s describing other mods/APIs that this package provides.

 ### The `version` field
 | Type   | Required |